What is a sympathectomy?

 Ask your healthcare provider to tell you what you should do before your sympathectomy.
 Below is a list of common steps that you may be asked to do.

-- Tell your healthcare provider(s) if you are sensitive to or are allergic to any medications, latex, iodine, tape, contrast dyes, and anesthetic agents (local or general).
+- Tell your healthcare provider(s) if you are sensitive to or are allergic to any medicines, latex, iodine, tape, contrast dyes, and anesthetic agents (local or general).

-- Tell your healthcare provider(s) of all medications (prescribed and over-the-counter) and herbal supplements that you are taking.
+- Tell your healthcare provider(s) of all medicines (prescribed and over-the-counter) and herbal supplements that you are taking.

-- If you are pregnant or suspect that you are pregnant, you should notify your healthcare provider(s).
+- If you are pregnant or think you could be, tell your healthcare provider(s).

-- Tell your healthcare provider(s) if you have a history of bleeding disorders or if you are taking any anticoagulant (blood-thinning) medications, aspirin, or other medications that affect blood clotting.
-It may be necessary for you to stop these medications prior to the procedure.
+- Tell your healthcare provider(s) if you have a history of bleeding disorders or if you are taking any anticoagulant (blood-thinning) medicines, aspirin, or other medicines that affect blood clotting.
+You may be told to stop some of these medicines before the procedure.

 What happens during a sympathectomy?

-Before the surgery, you will be put completely to sleep.
+Before the surgery, you will be given medicine (anesthesia) so you go to sleep.
 You won't feel or remember the procedure.
-The surgeon will make two or three small incisions (cuts) on one side of your chest below your underarm.
+The surgeon will make 2 to 3 small incisions (cuts) on one side of your chest below your underarm.
 Next, your lung will be temporarily collapsed and moved aside to allow the surgeon to reach the nerve chain along your spine.

 The surgeon will then insert a small video camera and surgical tools to view and maneuver the nerve chain.
 Next, the surgeon will cut or clamp the nerve chain at the right level, depending on your exact symptoms.